ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 An instance group is a collection of like virtual server instances.
 You define how many instances to maintain in the group.
 You can set a static number of instances or choose to dynamically scale instances according to your requirements.

 If you want to include a load balancer for your instance group to balance incoming requests across instances, you must create the load balancer before you create the instance group.
-For more information, see [About application load balancers](/docs/vpc?topic=vpc-load-balancers).
+For more information, see [About application load balancers](/docs/vpc?topic=vpc-load-balancers) and [Creating an IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancer).
+For more information about health checks for load balancer pools, see [Working with health checks](/docs/vpc?topic=vpc-alb-health-checks).
 {:important}

 1. Make sure that you have the required IBM {{site.data.keyword.iamshort}} (IAM) permissions to create an instance group.
 For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).